 First and foremost, "nîya ayisiyiniw ôma ohci asiskiy (I am a human of this earth)."

-Whiskeyjack received her Art and Design diploma from Red Deer College, now called Red Deer Polytechnic, Bachelor of Arts and a Master of Arts degree in Canadian Studies.
-Her education continued with a doctorate degree at the University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills (Blue Quills University) where she also taught for over 12 years.
-She is currently an associate professor in the Department of Women’s and Gender Studies in the Faculty of Arts at the University of Alberta, co-founder of okimaw kihew mekwanak (Indigenous Parents and Friends of Lesbian and Gays), and is co-owner of Whiskeyjack Art House, located in Edmonton.
+Whiskeyjack received her Art and Design diploma from Red Deer College, now called Red Deer Polytechnic; Bachelor of Arts (Honours) and a Master of Arts degree in Canadian Studies.
+A doctorate degree at the University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills (Blue Quills University) where she also taught for over 12 years.

-Research and teaching expertise in Indigenous community engagement and arts-based practices; arts as ceremony and pedagogy; examination of and use of Indigenous knowledge and nehiyawewin; digital storytelling; nehiyaw diverse genders; iskwewewin (Cree womanhood) sexual health, decolonizing sexuality, body sovereignty, and wellbeing; Indigenous women’s economic security and wellness; Indigenous ethics, including ethical relationality, reciprocity, kinship, and ceremonial protocols.
+Research and teaching expertise in Indigenous community engagement, arts-based practices; arts as ceremony and pedagogy; language revitalization; digital storytelling; nêhiyaw diverse genders; iskwêwêwin (Cree womanhood) sexual health, decolonizing sexuality, body sovereignty, and wellbeing; Indigenous women’s economic security and wellness; Indigenous ethics, including ethical relationality, reciprocity, kinship, and ceremonial protocols.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.